mayankgrg/mayankgrg.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello World!
-Welcome to my digital universe!🚀"
+title: "Hey there friend!
+Welcome to my universe!🚀"
 excerpt: "About me"
 author_profile: true
 redirect_from: